relevant-ai/RelevantCardsDocumentation/README.md

 ## The `"_RETURN"` Key

 The `_LOAD` object needs to have a `"_RETURN"` key, which holds the object that contains all the information for skinning the card.
 The following is the first complete example of a card in this document.
 It is a card with a headline and a footer.
-It has two static pages reading "Header 1", "Footer 1" and "Header 2", "Footer 2" respectively.
+It has two static pages reading "My Header 1", "My Footer 1" and "My Header 2", "My Footer 2" respectively.

 ```json
 {